Back to All Case Studies

 The Solution

-• task generation based on project type
+• Task and milestone generation based on project type template

 Deal Completion Trigger

-Structured Intake
+Structured Intake Completion

-Automatic Project Setup
+Automatic Project Record Creation

-Task Generation
+Task and Milestone Generation

 Delivery Team Notification

-Client Kickoff
+Structured Kickoff

 Operational Consistency